apache/causeway-site/content/how-tos/how-to-01-010-How-to-have-a-domain-object-be-a-POJO.md

 Pojos vs Inheriting from framework superclasses
 -------------------------------------------------------------------------------

+{note
+A lot of the programming conventions described in these how-tos are encapsulated in the [Eclipse templates](../intro/getting-started/editor-templates.html).
+If you use Eclipse, do install these first; they will save a lot of time.
+}

 It isn't mandatory for either domain entities or domain services to inherit from any framework superclass; they can be plain old java objects (pojos) if required.

 However, they do at a minimum need to have a